Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_snowpipe_streaming_msk/vhol_snowflake_snowpipe_streaming_msk.md

 - A [Snowflake Enterprise Account on preferred AWS region](https://signup.snowflake.com/) with `ACCOUNTADMIN` access
 - An [AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) with `Administrator Access`
+- Create your own VPC and subnets (This is optional if you have an existing VPC with subnets you can leverage.
+Please refer to this [AWS document](https://docs.aws.amazon.com/whitepapers/latest/amazon-msk-migration-guide/amazon-managed-streaming-for-apache-kafka-amazon-msk.html) for the MSK networking topology)
-- In the AWS account [create a VPC](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html) in the same region as the Snowflake account
+  - In the AWS account, [create a VPC](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html), preferrably in the same region as the Snowflake account
   - In the VPC, [create subnets](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-subnets.html) and attach an [internet gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) to allow egress traffic to the internet by using a routing table and security group for outbound traffic.
-Note that the subnets can be public or private, for private subnets, you need to also attach a [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) to allow egress traffic to the internet.
+  Note that the subnets can be public or private, for private subnets, you will need to attach a [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) to allow egress traffic to the internet.
 Public subnets are sufficient for this lab.
+  - Now if you have decided to create your own VPC/subnets, for your convenience, click [here](https://console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/new?stackName=MSK-Snowflake-VPC&templateURL=https://snowflake-corp-se-workshop.s3.us-west-1.amazonaws.com/VHOL_Snowflake_Snowpipe_Streaming_MSK/MyFullVPC-2pub-2priv.json) to deploy a VPC with a pair of public and private subnets, internet gateway and NAT gateway for you.
 ### What You'll Learn

 - Using [MSK (Amazon Managed Streaming for Apache Kafka)](https://aws.amazon.com/msk/)